E-learning and practical performance in musculoskeletal ultrasound: a multicentre randomized study

 Fingeraftryk

-Dyk ned i forskningsemnerne om 'E-learning and practical performance in musculoskeletal ultrasound: a multicenter randomized study'.
+Dyk ned i forskningsemnerne om 'E-learning and practical performance in musculoskeletal ultrasound: a multicentre randomized study'.
 Sammen danner de et unikt fingeraftryk.

 Citationsformater